 - Babies that have galactosemia, a metabolic condition where babies can’t break down milk

-Many moms choose to do a combination of breastfeeding and formula feeding.
+By the way, many moms choose to do a combination of breastfeeding and formula feeding.
 It does not have to be one or the other.

 We are sorry that this post was not useful for you!